 Offering you access to billions of family history records from the United Kingdom and abroad.
 The site includes records for births, marriages, deaths, the military and criminals, as well as census returns, wills and much more.
-Usually only available on library PCs or library wifi, but during the lockdown we can offer remote access courtesy of ProQuest and its partner Ancestry, if you log in to this webpage and follow the link (Hint: don’t know your login?
+Usually only available on library PCs or library wifi, but during the lockdown we can offer remote access courtesy of ProQuest and its partner Ancestry.
+Please visit www.ancestrylibraryedition.co.uk/ from on site, or use this Ancestry from home link at home.
+(Hint: don’t know your login?
 See what is my log in).

 The National Archives is the archives service of the UK government, and contains thousands of records relating to the history of the country from the medieval period to the present day.
 The search engine, Discovery, contains details of records from The National Archive collections as well as a large number of archives services across the UK, and the website includes brilliant ‘How to’ guides on a number of research topics.

 The Archives Hub contains thousands of descriptions from UK archive collections.
 Over 330 UK institutions contribute to the database, including Explore, and as a result the Archives Hub is a great way of discovering often little-known sources to support your research.
 New descriptions are added every week.